chrisstef/defi-staking/README.md

 - **[Meter](https://scan-warringstakes.meter.io/)**
 - **[Rinkeby](https://www.rinkeby.io/#stats)**

-To add a network, I would personally recommend to read through this page: **[Chainlist](https://chainlist.org/)**.
+To add a network, I would personally recommend to read through this page: **[Chainlist](https://chainlist.org/)**

 After you succesfully connect, mint some free USDT and stake it.
 The airdrop will occur every 1 min.

-Patiently wait between transactions and refresh the page after every interaction with the blockchain in order to update the frontend.
+Patiently wait between transactions and refresh the page after every interaction with the blockchain in order to update the frontend(if needed).

 **(Note: to prevent crashing, USDT amount staked should be less than 60.
 The app serves as a demonstration of yield farming after all).**